bxdoan/bxdoan/README.md

 <div align="center">

-> Whatever you lose, you’ll find it again.
-But what you throw away you’ll never get back.
+> Why should I apologize for being a monster?
+Has anyone ever apologized for turning me into one?

-> — Himura Kenshin —
+> — Juuzou Suzuya —

 </div>